 If you like hiking and enjoying nature up close and personal, take to the one-mile Bimini Nature Trail loop on South Bimini.

 No holiday is complete without buying a few souvenirs to take home.
 On Bimini, you find some excellent crafts, from wood carvings to printed canvas, jewelry made from shells, and many objects crafted from straw.
 Not to be forgotten: the world-famous Bimini bread.
 Just stroll along the Bimini Craft Center on King’s Highway in Alice Town, and you are sure to find a little something.

-There are two Bimini signature dishes: fresh conch salad and the sweet Bimini bread.
+There are two Bimini signature dishes: fresh conch salad and sweet Bimini bread.
 The first is made from chopped raw conchs, tomatoes, red onions, green peppers, garlic, and lime juice.
 The second is made with coconut and honey.
-Fancy to try a lobster pizza?
-Then head to Edith’s Pizza place.
-You can also order chicken in the bag, accompanied by peas and/or rice.
-For drink, opt for juices or the local Kalik beer.
-And definitely some rum.

-For every kind of conch salad, cracked conch, and conch fritters, there is no better place than Joe’s Conch Shack in Bailey Town.
-If you prefer a restaurant with a bigger menu located over the water, head for Bimini Big John’s in Alice Town.
-They also sell some pretty T-shirts and other souvenirs.
+For every kind of conch salad, cracked conch, and conch fritters, there is no better place than Joe’s Conch Stand in Bailey Town.

 For the sweet Bimini Bread, head to Nate’s up the hill in Bailey’s Town, which the locals call Bonkers Hill.
 I wondered why, but nobody could tell me!